mayank-pant/mayank-pant/README.md

 # 💫 About Me:
-Currently engineering stuff on [Onecard](https://www.getonecard.app/).
+Currently engineering stuff for [Onecard](https://www.getonecard.app/).
 My GitHub's a mix of random computer musings.
 Right now, diving deep into databases and application design and optimization with Java.
 Keeping it fun and dynamic! 🚀\
 Aiming to bring smile, mixing memes, quotes and code.